EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  deserts.

- ![World map showing the distribution of records assigning trophic resources to soil mesofauna, largely unexplored outside Europe and the United States.](Figures/world_records.png){width="5.0in" height="2.5194444444444444in"}
+ ![World map showing the distribution of records assigning trophic resources to soil microarthropods, largely unexplored outside Europe and the United States.](Figures/world_records.png){width="5.0in" height="2.5194444444444444in"}